h-milz/ads-ubuntu/README.md

 ## Support

 Please note that I can give no support whatsoever for Keysight ADS.
-In case of questions please contact Keysight support.
-They will not answer questions concerning Ubuntu 24.04 though - in this specific case feel free to ask.
+In case of questions please contact Keysight support or turn to any of the ADS fora.
+Keysight will not answer questions concerning Ubuntu 24.04 though - in this specific case feel free to ask.
 Please note that I have no access to any other ADS version, and I have tested the steps above only on Ubuntu 24.04 so please do not ask for any other version combination.

 ## Copyright and Licensing